-Welcome to the Educator Toolkit for Celebrating May!
+Welcome to the Educator Toolkit!

-May is a powerful opportunity to celebrate the histories, cultures, and contributions of Asian American, Native Hawaiian, and Pacific Islander (AANHPI) communities.
-Across classrooms and campuses, educators play an integral role in creating spaces where students can learn about and uplift stories that have often been left out of textbooks, and this month offers an intentional moment to do just that.
+May is a powerful opportunity to celebrate the histories, cultures, and contributions of Asian American, Native Hawaiian, and Pacific Islander communities; however, use this toolkit anytime.
+Across classrooms and campuses, educators play an integral role in creating spaces where students can learn about and uplift stories that have often been left out of textbooks, and this toolkit offers an intentional moment to do just that.

 This toolkit was created with K-12 educators in mind.
+It reflects the input of Virginia educators, constituents, higher education educators, and Virginia Asian Advisory Board council members.
 Whether you are working with kindergarteners or high schoolers, just getting started or deepening year-round work, the resources here are designed to be flexible and engaging.
 Inside, you will find: